yiisoft/yii2-app-basic/README.md

 ### Install via Composer

+This package requires [npm-asset](https://www.npmjs.com/) for [php-forge/foxy](https://www.github.com/php-forge/foxy),
+which manages the installation of npm packages and resource compilation.

 If you do not have [Composer](https://getcomposer.org/), you may install it by following the instructions at [getcomposer.org](https://getcomposer.org/doc/00-intro.md#installation-nix).